ONLY HOURS LEFT! FINAL CHANCE FOR ORIGINAL ART REWARDS. CAMPAIGN ENDS MONDAY, 10:30 AM EASTERN, JULY 9.

-Now Tahzey is 20–a wandering scholar and grifter, possessing only a backpack full of memories and the black market cybernetic arm and eye that replaced those he'd lost when his father was killed.
+Now Tahzey is 20– a homeless drifter, grifter and scholar, possessing only a backpack full of memories and the black market cybernetic arm and eye to replace those he'd lost when his father was killed.
 He avoids the use of guns, blaming them for all the misfortune that he's seen in the world.
 Raised by Rev. Yuma and thus denied his father's traditional Apache teachings, Tahzey tries to find his roots and a purpose in a ravaged world.

 After fifteen years of separation, Tahzey and Victorio Santana are all but strangers.
 Caught up in the flames of a desert conflict, they must learn how to become brothers again.

 Like what you see?
 Leave no fan behind!
-Please share the news with friends via Facebook, Twitter or Instagram:
+Join "Team Marauder" & share the news with friends via Facebook, Twitter or Instagram:

 Timothy Truman returns to the dystopian future America of Scout with the Kickstarter Campaign for Scout: Marauder, a 100-page graphic novel created with co-writer Benjamin Truman.
 Check it out. https://www.kickstarter.com/projects/704883862/scout-marauder/

 Exclusive Kickstarter Edition published by Truman Studio.